Basicprogrammer10/connorcode-writing/programming/why-i-love-rust.md

 ### 🎀 Young Library Ecosystem

 In languages like python there are packages for everything, the Python Package Index (PyPI) has over `352k` packages.
-In rust there are lots of packages but not nearly as many as thare are in more mature ecosystems.
+In rust there are lots of packages but not nearly as many as there are in more mature ecosystems.
 For things like [Web Frameworks](https://www.arewewebyet.org/) and [Asynchronous](https://areweasyncyet.rs/) rust has great libraries.
 However, when it comes to [Machine Learning](https://www.arewelearningyet.com/), [GUI](https://areweguiyet.com/) and lots of other stuff we have a way to go.